mboleary/python-ansi-colors/README.md

 To test functionality, run the module as a Python program.
 It should print some colored text and exit.

+Be advised that this testing function generates every possible RGB Color (0-255 for R, G, and B), so it will take awhile, and the output in a file is around half a gigabyte.

 ## Additional Reading

 [https://en.wikipedia.org/wiki/ANSI_escape_code#Colors](https://en.wikipedia.org/wiki/ANSI_escape_code#Colors)